Choose your words wisely

 I treat it as the same exercise as building a brand glossary, and part of the same foundational work as mission, vision, values, and brand pillars (which all feeds into something called a Strategic Narrative).
 All of that work is really a language exercise at its core.
 You are deciding what your company believes and then finding the words to hold those beliefs.
 The glossary is where those words live.

 Most companies fall short on one specific thing: the gap between internal language and external language.
 The goal is for them to be as close to identical as possible.
 Not in a literal, copy-paste sense.
 But rooted in the same vocabulary, the same beliefs, the same way of seeing the problem your company exists to solve.
 When that gap is large, it is usually a brand problem waiting to surface.
+If your press releases are full of buzzwords and borrowed phrases, the internal thinking probably is too.
+The writing is just where it becomes visible.

 Nike tells the same story from a different angle.